 Parents’ school closure survival guide

-We want to reassure you as a parent that you don’t need to suddenly become a ‘proper’ schoolteacher like your child is used to, or replicate their full school curriculum from your kitchen with no support, or even ask your child to study for the full duration of school hours unless their school is requesting that.
+We want to reassure you as a parent that you don’t need to suddenly become a ‘proper’ schoolteacher like your child is used to, replicate their full school curriculum from your kitchen with no support, or even ask your child to study for the full duration of school hours unless their school is requesting that.
 Learning doesn’t have to happen in the classroom, in formal lessons, or be linked to their curriculum for it to be beneficial.

 When it comes to your child’s formal learning right now, you should take the lead from your child’s school.
-If your child is at secondary school, their school may already have a structured distance learning programme in place, enabling them to continue their studies independently online with little impact on the curriculum and (as long as they are self-motivated – read on for tips if not) little requirement from you.
+If your child is at secondary school, their school may have a structured distance learning programme already in place, enabling them to continue their studies independently online with little impact on the curriculum and (as long as they are self-motivated – read on for tips if not) little requirement from you.

 1. Look after your mental healthIt’s more important to look after all your mental health right now than it is to keep up your child’s formal learning.
 The mental health charity Mind has some useful pointers to support adults during the coronavirus pandemic, and Young Minds has some excellent tips for children and teenagers.